Zakariaasr/Portfolio/readme.txt

 -----------------------
 # README
 -----------------------
-asrawy is a one page bootstrap 3 based resume/portfolio template.
+asrawe is a one page bootstrap 3 based resume/portfolio template.

 Credits:
 -----------------------